-We maintain a multi-currency \$350 million senior secured credit facility with a group of lenders, under which we had approximately \$17 million of indebtedness outstanding at March 31, 2013.
-Availability under the facility, which we refer to as our Credit Facility, consists of \$333 million in revolving loan commitments.
+LIBOR plus an applicable margin of 2.50%.
 The Credit Facility's commitment may increase in size, under certain circumstances, up to a total of \$750,000,000.
-The Credit Facility has a stated maturity date of March 13, 2017 and the interest rate applicable to borrowings thereunder is generally LIBOR plus an applicable margin of 2.50%.
 The Credit Facility contains customary affirmative and negative covenants, including the maintenance of a minimum stockholders' equity, the maintenance of a ratio of not less than 200% of total assets (less total liabilities other than indebtedness) to total indebtedness, and restrictions on certain payments and issuance of debt.
 In addition, borrowings under the Credit Facility (and the incurrence of certain other permitted debt) are subject to compliance with a borrowing base that applies different advance rates to different types of assets in the Company's portfolio.
-At March 31, 2013, we were in compliance with all financial and operational covenants required by the Credit Facility.
+At June 30, 2013, we were in compliance with all financial and operational covenants required by the Credit Facility.
+We had approximately \$16.0 million of indebtedness under the Credit Facility outstanding at June 30, 2013.

 On February 19, 2013 we closed a private offering of \$100 million in aggregate principal amount of 5.50% unsecured convertible senior notes due 2018 (the "Convertible Notes").
 The initial purchasers of the Convertible Notes fully exercised their overallotment option and purchased an additional \$15 million in aggregate principal amount of the Convertible Notes.
 The closing of the overallotment option took place on March 4, 2013.
 With the exercise of the overallotment option, a total of \$115 million in aggregate principal amount of the Convertible Notes have been sold.
-Net proceeds to the Company from the offering, including the exercise of the overallotment option, are approximately \$111.3 million.
+Net proceeds to the Company from the offering, including the exercise of the overallotment option.
 The Convertible Notes were only offered to qualified institutional buyers as defined in the Securities Act pursuant to Rule 144A under the Securities Act.